openshift/enhancements/enhancements/installer/ipi-publishing-status.md

   - https://issues.redhat.com/browse/IR-302
 ---

-# Expose Cluster Publishing Status
+# Expose Cluster Initial Publishing Status

 ## Summary

 IPI clusters can be configured to be public or private.
-This is done in the install-config.yaml using the `Publish` parameter.
-There is no current standard defined for how components should access this parameter to bootstrap themselves as public (External) or private (Internal).
+This is done in the install-config.yaml using the `publish` parameter.
+There is no current standard defined for how components should access this parameter to bootstrap themselves as public (`publish: External`) or private (`publish: Internal`).

 At the moment of writing, provisioning a private cluster means the cluster will be configured with a private DNS zone, internal (non internet facing)